hubbards/xpath-kotlin/README.md

 We will assume that this project exists locally and we are logged into a shell where the working directory is the root of the project.
-We will also assume that JDK version 8 or higher is installed.
+We will also assume that Java version 8 or higher is installed.

 ### Build